csvoss/syndra/README.md

 ---

-Here are three different ways to construct a predicate in Syndra; once a predicate has been constructed, it can be used to make inferences (see *Manipulating predicates*, below).
+Here are three different ways to construct a predicate in Syndra; once a predicate has been constructed, it can be used to make inferences.

-### From INDRA
+### 1: From INDRA

-Syndra predicates can be automatically generated from certain INDRA statements.
+[**INDRA**](https://github.com/sorgerlab/indra) is a system that can gather statements (rules) for rule-based modeling from natural language and from databases; these statements are represented by INDRA as Python objects.
+Syndra predicates can be automatically generated from a subset of INDRA statements.
+This functionality is provided by `interface_indra_to_syndra.py`.

 Here I'll show how to use Syndra with INDRA in order to prove that `MEK phosphorylates MAPK at Thr183`, `MEK phosphorylates MAPK at Tyr185`, and `MAPK, when phosphorylated at Thr183 and Tyr185, is active` all together imply `MEK activates MAPK`.